Art & Design: Games & Playable Media

 - User Experience (UX) Designer

-- Digital Arts Research Center (DARC) – A multimedia complex housing extensive digital printmaking/photography facilities, faculty studios, and exhibition/media labs.
+- The Digital Arts Research Center (DARC) houses extensive digital printmaking/photography facilities, faculty studios, and exhibition/media labs.

-- The AGPM Game Lab is located within the DARC and serves multiple functions.
+- The main AGPM lab is located in DARC 308 and serves multiple functions.
 The lab is a modular/dynamic space that can be used as a classroom, coworking space, and prototyping studio.

 Awards, Honors, and Recognitions